11 Days Forest and Savanna Birding Tour in Uganda

 Day 10 –Birding in Queen Elizabeth (Game drive and Boat cruise)

-Hundreds of African Skimmers may be seen roosting on sandbars near the entry to Lake Edward but are migrants from the southern tropics and typically present only from December to May.
+You may see hundreds of African Skimmers roosting on sandbars near the entry to Lake Edward.
+However, these birds migrate from the southern tropics, so they typically appear only from December to May.

 Accommodation: Park View Safari Lodge | Main Destination: Queen Elizabeth National Park

-Depending on your flight time, this will mark the end of the 11 days birding tour in Uganda.
-From the Botanical Gardens, we drive you to the airport for your exit flight or to a hotel.
+Depending on your flight time, this will mark the end of the 11-day birding tour in Uganda.
+From the Botanical Gardens, we will drive you to the airport for your exit flight or to a Hotel.

 Accommodation: Lake Victoria Hotel | Main Destination: Entebbe Botanical Gardens